Editor’s note: this article contains graphic language.

 A Herald request to campus police for the incident report and documents sent to Jones was denied, citing an ongoing investigation.

-This is the second case of a WKU community member being targeted by racist actions after student Cheyenne Mitchell had her car vandalized with a racial slur on Aug.
+This is the second case of a WKU community member being targeted by racist actions this academic year.
+Cheyenne Mitchell, a senior from Lexington, had her car vandalized with a racial slur on Aug.
 31.

-Jones said she didn't know why she had been targeted with these letters, but several administrators did confirm there was a recent meeting about diversity and inclusion in which all of the University College attended.
+Jones said she didn’t know why she had been targeted with the letters, but several administrators did confirm the subject of diversity and inclusion was heavily discussed at a University College faculty meeting scheduled to kick off the semester.

-Vice Provost of Personnel and Policy Richard Miller said the college-wide meeting was held because a candidate for the director of the School of University Studies, whom Miller said was an African-American woman, decided to end her candidacy during the search for the position.
-Miller said the candidate cited a uncomfortable and toxic environment as her reasoning for ending her candidacy.
+Vice Provost of Personnel and Policy Richard Miller said the subject needed to be heavily reviewed at the time because a candidate for the director of the School of University Studies, whom Miller said was an African-American woman, decided to end her candidacy during the search for the position.

-"Anytime we have a candidate end their candidacy because they perceive a problem with the work environment, there should be a call to address the issue," Miller said.
+“Any time we have a candidate end their candidacy because they perceive a problem with the work environment, there should be a call to address the issue,” Miller told the Herald on Friday.

 “We have a despicable racist in our midst and every member of the WKU community should be outraged,” Miller said.
 “This is a hedonist, intolerable act this institution needs to take serious.”

-Dean of Students and Chief Diversity Officer Lynne Holland was asked for comment on the incident and the way in which it was handled but referred all questions to Provost David Lee in an email response to the Herald.
+The Herald sought comment about the incident and the way it was handled from Holland on Thursday afternoon before the story was published online Friday, but she referred all questions to Provost David Lee in an email response to the Herald.

 Miller and Lee confirmed they had both seen the letters sent to Jones and a conference call among administrators was arranged Sept.
-2 to discuss the procedure of what should occur.
+2 to discuss what should happen next.

 “Things like this get reported in a variety of ways with different offices notified at different times,” Lee said.
 “There were a number of folks who had a role who talked about how to proceed.”

-Lee did have a meeting with members of the School of University Studies last week to briefly address that an incident had occurred and a fellow faculty member had been targeted.
+Lee did have a meeting with members of the School of University Studies the Tuesday following the incident to briefly address that an incident had occurred and a fellow faculty member had been targeted.

 “It just seemed natural that was the group who needed to be talked with because they are in the best position to provide support for Michelle,” Lee said.
 “We should be supportive of faculty who are targeted and try to resist fear and distrust that the perpetrator would like us to embrace.”

 Despite the Sept.
-2 meeting and Lee's meeting with the School of University Studies, there has not yet been an official statement from university administration.
-Miller said he was displeased there hasn't been a hard message publicly decrying what happened to Jones.
+2 conference call and Lee’s meeting with the School of University Studies, an official statement from university administration wasn’t released until after the Herald’s story was published online Sept.
+9.

 “The proper administrative response should have been proactive instead of reactive,” Miller said.
 “I think the institution’s response has been inadequate.”

-President Gary Ransdell said he has been aware in passing that an incident may have occurred, but he wasn't fully briefed on the situation until Thursday morning.
-Lee confirmed he was not in attendance at the Sept.
+In an interview Thursday, Ransdell said he had been aware in passing that an incident may have occurred, but he wasn’t fully briefed on the situation until Thursday morning.
+Lee confirmed Ransdell was not in attendance at the Sept.
 2 meeting.

 “It’s been stressful,” Jones said.
 “I’m a resilient person and I thought I could handle things but I can’t handle the anonymity of the message.
 I’ll always have to wonder about other’s actions toward me and if they were the one who wrote it.”